-The ABCN Subspecialty examinations are administered during an established six-week testing period on a daily basis, Monday through Saturday, excluding holidays, at computer-based testing facilities managed by Prometric.
-If desired, candidates may apply to take more than one examination during the testing window.
+The ABCN Subspecialty examinations are administered daily during an established six-week testing period, Monday through Saturday, excluding holidays, at computer-based testing facilities managed by Prometric.
+If desired, candidates may apply to take more than one examination during the testing period.